GlizzyChief/SillyTavern-1.8.4-fix-chrome/README.md

 For any other operating systems, please contact me

 ## Known issues
-- Streaming responses and suggestion currently don't work.
+- Streaming responses and suggestions currently don't work.
-- Refreshing the browser doesn't stop the existing selenium instance from running.
-If your browser tab crashes, or you need to refresh the page for any reason, please restart the application.
-- Performance depends somewhat on the device, currently averaging 22 seconds on PC and varies somewhat on mobile.
-However, due to selenium issues, it seems that at least 2 GBs of RAM are needed to run smoothly.
-Currently looking into a way to fix it.

 ## Recent fixes
 - Fixed issues with characters responding with '{'reply': 'some text'}'
 - Fixed characters responding with unfinished messages or triple dots
 - Fixed issues caused by Poe putting an ad modal when opening some bots
 - Temporarily fixed issues with Assistant by simply using ChatGPT instead
+- Managed to get it running on low-end phones via using chromium
+- Fixed sending chunked messages when using large context window

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:catgirl.cloud) or Discord (glizzychief#1048) if you have any questions or just want to say hi.